-COC may deny a family permission to move if it has grounds for denying or terminating the family's assistance [24 CFR 982.35(e)(2)].
+The PHA may deny a family permission to move if it has grounds for denying or terminating the family's assistance [24 CFR 982.354(e)(2)].

-If COC has grounds for denying or terminating a family's assistance, COC will act on those grounds in accordance with the regulations and policies set forth in Chapters 3 and 12, respectively.
+If COCthe PHA has grounds for denying or terminating a family's assistance, COCthe PHA will act on those grounds in accordance with the regulations and policies set forth in Chapters 3 and 12, respectively.
 In general, it will not deny a family permission to move for this reason; however, it retains the discretion to do so under special circumstances.

-Restrictions on Elective Moves [24 CFR 982.35(c)]
+Restrictions on Elective Moves [24 CFR 982.354(c)]

-HUD regulations permit COC to prohibit any elective move by a participant family during the family's initial lease term.
-They also permit COC to prohibit more than one elective move by a participant family during any 12-month period.
-However, such prohibitions, if adopted, do not apply when the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalking and the move is needed to protect the health or safety of the family or family member.
+HUD regulations permit the PHA to prohibit any elective move by a participant family during the family's initial lease term.
+They also permit the PHA to prohibit more than one elective move by a participant family during any 12-month period.
+However, such prohibitions, if adopted, do not apply when the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or-stalking, or human trafficking, and the move is needed to protect the health or safety of the family or family member.
 (For the policy on documentation of abuse, see section 10-I.A.)
-In addition, COC may not establish a policy permitting moves only at reexamination [Notice PIH 2016-09].
+In addition, the PHA may not establish a policy permitting moves only at reexamination [Notice PIH 2016-09].

-COC will deny a family permission to make an elective move during the family's initial lease term.
-This policy applies to moves within COC's jurisdiction or outside it under portability.
+COCThe PHA will deny a family permission to make an elective move during the family's initial lease term.
+This policy applies to moves within COCthe PHA's jurisdiction or outside it under portability.

-COC will also deny a family permission to make more than one elective move during any 12-month period.
-This policy applies to all assisted families residing in COC's jurisdiction.
+COCThe PHA will also deny a family permission to make more than one elective move during any 12-month period.
+This policy applies to all assisted families residing in the COCPHA's jurisdiction.
+(Exceptions may be made for households that have been approved for an initial lease term shorter than one (1) year.)

-COC will consider exceptions to these policies for the following reasons: to protect the health or safety of a family member (e.g., lead-based paint hazards, domestic violence, witness protection programs), to accommodate a change in family circumstances (e.g., new employment, school attendance in a distant area), or to address an emergency situation over which a family has no control.
+COCThe PHA-will consider exceptions to these policies for the following reasons: to protect the health or safety of a family member (e.g., lead-based paint hazards, domestic violence, witness protection programs), to accommodate a change in family circumstances (e.g., new employment, school attendance in a distant area), or to address an emergency situation over which a family has no control.

-In addition, COC will allow exceptions to these policies for purposes of reasonable accommodation of a family member who is a person with disabilities (see Chapter 2).
+In addition, COCthe PHA will allow exceptions to these policies for purposes of reasonable accommodation of a family member who is a person with disabilities (see Chapter 2).